FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

  Continue to promote and develop the Limerick Brand and Limerick as a destination for

-investment, socialise, work and reside.---
+investment, socialise, work and reside.
+---
 16

 **Outturn 2023**